childsish/workflow/README.md

 ## Choosing which input/output to pipe to/from

-If there are multiple inputs/outputs to choose from, the member variables `Step::ins` and `Step:outs` can be used to distinguish which input or output to use.
+If there are multiple inputs/outputs to choose from, the member variables `Step::get_inputs` and `Step:get_outputs` can be used to distinguish which input or output to use.

 ```cpp